github/docs/content/github/getting-started-with-github/exploring-projects-on-github/saving-repositories-with-stars.md

 On the right side of the page, you can filter your list of starred repositories based on their language.

 ![Filter stars by language](/assets/images/help/stars/stars_filter_language.png)

-### Browsing your friends' stars

- In the lower-right corner of the page, you can also browse your friends' stars.
-You can use this to find new repositories and topics to star.

 ### Further reading